Clinical psychologist

 - clinical health psychology

-- forensic clinical psychology
+- forensic or criminal justice clinical psychology

 - oncology and palliative care